cthoyt/cthoyt.github.io/_posts/2026/2026-06-04-community-standards.md

 [NetworkX](https://networkx.org/documentation/stable/reference/readwrite/index.html),
 and more.

-The knee-jerk reaction could easily be to reference [xkcd:927 "Standards"](https://xkcd.com/927/), shrug, write off the proposal as needlessly redundant, then move on.
+My knee-jerk reaction was to reference
+[xkcd 927 (Standards)](https://xkcd.com/927/), shrug, write off the proposal as needlessly redundant, then move on.
 However, I want to share a much more nuanced perspective from [Nico Matentzoglu](https://semanticly.ai/about/) in the follow-up discussion on Slack: